ooboqoo/ooboqoo.github.io/wasm/cpp/ansi-c.md

 char c, line[1000];
 ```

-If the variable in question is not automatic, the initialization is done once only, conceptually before the program starts executing, and the initializer must be a constant expression. *external* and `static` variables are initialized to zero by default. `auto` variables for which there is no explicit initializer have undefined (i.e., garbage) values.
+If the variable in question is not automatic, *the initialization is done once only*, conceptually before the program starts executing, and the initializer must be a constant expression. external and `static` variables are initialized to zero by default. `auto` variables for which there is no explicit initializer have undefined (i.e., garbage) values.

 ```c
 int arr[2];
 printf("%d", arr[0]);  // 每次打印内容随机
 ```

 The qualifier `const` can be applied to the declaration of any variable to specify that its value will not be changed.
-The `const` declaration can also be used with array arguments, to indicate that the function does not change that array.
+The `const` can also be used with array arguments, to indicate that the function does not change that array.

 ```c
 const char msg[] = "warning: "; // msg[2] = 'a'; 报错，这里的数组就是不能改了的，跟 JS 里不一样